-Building your own live streaming application can be difficult especially if scalability is a concern.
+Building your video streaming application for Android can be difficult especially if scalability is a concern.
 Agora makes our lives much easier by providing an easy-to-use SDK that also gives developers low-level control of exactly how we want the streaming service to work.
 While using the Agora platform, you don’t have to worry about scalability, call drops, or latency.

 So let’s get started!

 - An Agora developer account (see How to get started)

 - Though I won’t be going over the UI building part of the app, I have created a simple UI for our application.
 You can head over to GitHub to get the design used in this tutorial: https://github.com/Meherdeep/agora-android-live-streaming/tree/design

 - Navigate to the strings.xml file, and add your App ID to the private_app_id resource.
 Make sure to then sync your Gradle files.

 Now, let’s create a file called MainActivity.java.
 This file contains the logic of what the users see when they first open the app.
 The main UI elements include a radio button and a text box.
 The radio button allows a user to decide whether they want to be a host or an audience for the live video stream.
 The text box allows the user to input the channel name they wish to join.